List of Naruto characters: Jiraiya

-Jiraiya (自来也) was a Konohagakure ninja, being not only Naruto Uzumaki's teacher but also his father's teacher.
+Jiraiya (自来也) was a Konohagakure ninja, being not only Naruto Uzumaki's teacher but also Minato Namikaze's teacher.
 Kishimoto has commented that out of all master-pupil relationships he has created in the Naruto series, the bond between Naruto and Jiraiya is his favorite, noting that it makes drawing them "worthwhile".
 As a child, Jiraiya was under the tutelage of Hiruzen Sarutobi, along with his teammates, Tsunade and Orochimaru.
 Jiraiya is known throughout the Naruto world as the "Toad Sage" (蝦蟇仙人, Gama Sennin) due to his toad-related jutsu and knowledge of Sage Jutsu.
 Prior to Naruto, Jiraiya also trained other pupils like Minato and Nagato due to a prophecy he heard that his pupil would be great man.
 Although still affiliated with Konoha, Jiraiya is usually traveling to watch over potential threats to his home.
 Jiraiya's personality is openly lecherous, proudly describes himself as a "super pervert" while authoring a series of best-selling adult romance novels.
 He also wrote the epic "Tale of the Gutsy Ninja", with Naruto named after its protagonist.
 During Part I, he takes Naruto as his student, and returns him to Konoha in Part II before leaving to investigate the Akatsuki.
-However, finding Nagato leading the organization, Jiraiya dies underwater fighting his former student's Paths of Pain while sending a message to the village, believing to have done enough for Naruto.
+However, finding Nagato leading the organization, Jiraiya dies fighting his former student's Paths of Pain while sending a message to the village, believing to have done enough for Naruto.
 In the Japanese anime, Jiraiya is voiced by Hōchū Ōtsuka, with Toru Nara voicing him as a child.
 His English voice actor is David Lodge, with Brad MacDonald voicing him as a child; Richard Cansino and Wally Wingert also voice him in some video games.